OliverDrechsler/front_door_intercom_automation/_source/index.rst

    Timebased One Time Password setup <docs/one_time_password_setup.md>

-   Encrypt or decrypt a password with base32 for TOTP <docs/one_time_password_setup.md>
+   TOTP helper cli - get and verify a TOTP code  <docs/totp_helper_cli.md>

    How to  install on a fresh RPi with code <docs/How_to_install_fresh_RPi_with_code.md>